MichelleEmbleton/appSecRadar/README.md

 Initially, a test object array is hard-coded into a file, but will need to be able to import a csv, json or text file to be of any use.<br /><br />
 I've also created a radar in photoshop - and png dots - if preferable to SVGs.<br /><br />

+Refresh browser window to re-align dots - until a non-overlapping system is deployed.
+The 1px black stroke helps identify partially hidden dots and all of them are able to display their information when hovered over.<br /><br />

 Legend added:<br />
     It can be moved down if you don't want it covering the radar:<br />
             #legend-wrapper	top:40em;  sits nicely below the radar.<br />